prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

     }'
    ```

+##### User Sync

-If your bid adapters defines a user syncer, please perform end-to-end testing of the user sync process:
+If your bid adapters defines one or more user sync endpoints, please perform end-to-end testing of each one using the following process:

-1. [Save a User ID](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-setuid.html) using the `familyName` of your user syncer.
-This is likely the same as your bidder name.
+1. [Save a User ID](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-setuid.html) using the `key` of your user sync endpoint.
+This is defaults to your bidder name, case sensitive.

 1. Run a test auction (see the curl example above) and verify in the debug response that the outgoing `request.ext.debug.httpcalls` calls includes the User ID you saved in step 1.